scozv/blog/_pages/cv.en.md

 all features had been delivered, calling this as the _Zero to One_.

-I led 3 small teams in recent two years, I learn the collaboration, the communication, how to choose the team member, and how to get support resources from other team.
+I led 3 small teams in recent two years, I learn the collaboration, the communication, how to build the initial development team, and how to get support resources from outside scope.
+And I also made the decisions on the product I owned.

-In recent 1 year, I moved to Singapore, kept learning and writing on React, Scala, and most important, on delivering the solutions.
+I moved to Singapore from January of 2017, learning and writing on React, Scala, and most important, on delivering the solutions.

 I read and I learn.
 I have already passed the Level I exam of CFA.
-I have submitted the Master Degree graduation paper on June, which has addressed the Loose Coupling architecture and the application in Financial Information System.
+My Master degree graduation paper submitted on June 2017, which has addressed the Loose Coupling architecture and the application in Financial Information System, has been accepted for the degree certification issued on November 2017.

-### Three Stages of 8 Years on Software Engineering
+### Three Stages of 9 Years on Software Engineering

-I consider the 8 years of software engineering experiences as three stages below.
+I consider the 9 years of software engineering experiences as three stages below.

 The first stage was from the 2009 when I just graduated from University to the 2014.
 I worked